GamerCatGirl/BachelorProefMod/src/main/resources/assets/bachelorproef/lavender/entries/simple_sorting/strict_comparison_bubble_sort.md

 **Fase 5: Make**

-We know how the selection sort algoritm works from theory, can you now implement this algorithm so we have a simple sorting algorithm that also works with non-strict comparisons?
+We know how the selection sort algoritm works from theory, can you now try implement this algorithm?